 File and Folder Archiving Rules

 You can set the revision rules for a File and Folder backup set when creating or editing the backup set, or you can leverage the base revision rule built into the software although the latter is not recommended.

 Log into the management portal and navigate to the computer account whose File and Folder backup set you want to edit.

 Go to the Backup tab and click on the Edit button next to the backup set.

-You can choose to make an advanced archiving rule by going to the Advanced Archiving tab.
+You can choose to make an advanced archiving rule by checking the box for Enable Advanced Archiving.
 More information on how advanced archiving rules work can be found here.

 The Base Revision Rule

 The base revision rule is the default rule File and Folder backup sets use when they are created in the Backup Monitor.
 That is, unless you explicitly dictate a archiving rule, the base revision rule will be used (this is not true of File and Folder backup sets made in the management portal).
 This rule tells the software to keep 10 versions regardless of how old those versions are.

 If a backup set is using the base revision rule, the Retention tab in the backup set will look like the picture on the right – the Enable Advanced Archiving option is checked but there is no rule listed below it.